4d/docs/website/translated_docs/de/API/DataclassClass.md

 The entity object is created in memory and is not saved in the database until the [`.save( )`](EntityClass.md#save) function is called.
 If the entity is deleted before being saved, it cannot be recovered.

 **4D Server**: In client-server, if the primary key of the corresponding table is auto-incremented, it will be calculated when the entity is saved on the server.

+All attributes of the entity are initialized with the **null** value.

+> Attributes can be initialized with default values if the **Map NULL values to blank values** option is selected at the 4D database structure level.

 #### Beispiel